© 2023 MJH Life Sciences™ and dvm360 | Veterinary News, Veterinarian Insights, Medicine, Pet Care. All rights reserved.

 What is cash flow?

-Unfortunately, it is rare for a practice to regularly prepare or review true cash flow reports.
-Most tend to use a profit and loss statement, P&L, for management purposes.
+Unfortunately, it is rare for a practice to prepare or review true cash flow reports regularly.
+Most tend to use a profit and loss statement (P&L) for management purposes.
 However, even when prepared on a cash basis, this document does not include all the items necessary to analyze cash flow.
-Cash inflows and outflows that aren't incorporated in a P&L include loan proceeds, the principal portion of loan payments, owner dividend payments, and purchases of equipment made with cash.
-A P&L also includes several non-cash items such as amortization and depreciation, neither of which should be a part of the calculation of cash flow.
+Cash inflows and outflows that are not incorporated in a P&L include loan proceeds, the principal portion of loan payments, owner dividend payments, and purchases of equipment made with cash.
+A P&L also includes several noncash items, such as amortization and depreciation, neither of which should be part of the calculation of cash flow.

 Building and maintaining cash reserves

-All types of business, including practices, need a cash reserve to meet unexpected expenditures and carry them through the bad times.
-This reserve can come from a combination of actual cash saved in the bank and the availability of a line of credit or similar instrument.
-Relying solely on a line of credit is risky, as, lending terms may change or the line of credit won’t cover the entire amount needed.
+All types of business, including veterinary practices, need a cash reserve to meet unexpected expenditures and carry them through bad times.
+This reserve can come from a combination of actual cash saved in the bank and a line of credit or similar instrument.
+Relying solely on a line of credit is risky, as lending terms may change or the line of credit may not cover the entire amount needed.
 Maintaining a separate bank account will reduce the temptation to draw on this cash.

-If you don’t have a reserve account, start now.
+If you don’t have a reserve account, start building one now.
 If you do, review it to see if it needs to be increased.
-Regular deposits should be made into the reserve account until it is at a level that the management team is comfortable with.
+Regular deposits should be made into the reserve account until it is at a level that is comfortable for the management team.

 How much should that be?
 It is commonly recommended that an emergency fund should cover 3 to 6 months of fixed expenses.
-Where in that range a practice chooses to aim depends on the practice owner’s risk tolerance, local and national business, economic trends impacting the practice, how much the revenue of the practice revenue is expected to drop, the amount of debt the practice has, and the ability of the practice to cut expenses if needed.
+Where in that range a practice chooses to aim depends on the practice owner’s risk tolerance, local and national business, economic trends impacting the practice, how much the practice revenue is expected to drop, the amount of debt the practice has, and the practice’s ability to cut expenses if needed.

 Improving cash flow

 There are numerous ways to improve your cash flow.
-For starters, try focusing on the ones that will give you the best bang for your buck.
+Start by focusing on what will give you the biggest bang for your buck.
 If your practice reaches a point where there are too many open appointment slots, then focus on increasing revenue through improved marketing, expanded hours, or offering a better client service experience.

-Take a good hard look at your staff and payroll.
+Take a hard look at your staff and payroll

 This is the hardest decision most practice owners and managers will have to make (and usually one of the last).
-Review workflow and staff skills—can you improve efficiency so you can see more patients without hiring more team members?
-If you are going to have to reduce jobs or hours, involve the team in the discussion.
-Perhaps one team member would take a temporary leave of absence?
-Or, everyone would be willing to cut their hours back, or withdraw from receiving raises to preserve jobs for all?
+Review workflow and staff skills.
+Can you improve efficiency so you can see more patients without hiring more team members?
+If you have to reduce jobs or hours, involve the team in the discussion.
+Perhaps 1 team member could take a temporary leave of absence.
+Or, everyone may be willing to cut their hours back or withdraw from receiving raises to preserve jobs for all.

-While focusing on the big expenses is a solid place to start, don’t forget to review and eliminate additional spending.
-The money you save from reducing expenses can be put towards more critical expenses or into an emergency fund.
+Although focusing on the big expenses is a solid place to start, don’t forget to review and eliminate other additional spending.
+The money you save from reducing expenses can be put toward more critical expenses or into an emergency fund.

 Do everything in your power to get paid at the time services are provided.
 Don’t become the bank.
-You and your staff should work towards educating your clients about third-party payment options.
-Additionally, make sure to follow up on any outstanding receivables, and be mindful about who you grant credit to.
+You and your staff should work toward educating your clients about third-party payment options as well as the benefits of pet insurance.
+Additionally, make sure to follow up on any outstanding receivables and be mindful about whom you grant credit to.

 Every practice has tough times.
 When cash flow is tight, stay proactive to help keep your practice afloat.
 If you’re are not currently experiencing issues with cash flow, my hope is that the above tips will better prepare you for if and when you do.

-Karen E. Felsted, CPA, MS, DVM, CVPM, CVA, has spent the last 15 years working as a financial and operational consultant to veterinary practices and the animal health industry.
-She also spent 3 years with the National Commission on Veterinary Economic Issues as CEO.
-She has written an extensive number of articles for a wide range of veterinary publications and speaks regularly at national and international veterinary meetings.
+Karen E. Felsted, DVM, MS, CPA, CVPM, CVA, has spent the past 15 years working as a financial and operational consultant to veterinary practices and the animal health industry.
+She also spent 3 years as CEO of the National Commission on Veterinary Economic Issues.
+She has written many articles for a wide range of veterinary publications and speaks regularly at national and international veterinary meetings.